git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * `git-dag` no longer prompts for files when diffing commits if the text field contains paths.

-* General user interface improvements.
+* General user interface and performance improvements.

 Fixes
 -----